 A trip to a museum can be exciting, fun, and educational, but also pricey, especially if you’re bringing the whole family.
 Luckily there are many FREE museum days in the Boston area which will give you FREE admission at least once a month, and sometimes even once a week.
+And some even have FREE admission for kids.

 Check out the FREE museum days in the Boston area: